 Szyk’s major work during the 1930s, created as the Nazis seized power in Germany and fascism spread throughout Europe, was his illuminated Haggadah, in which he retold the Passover narrative as if the ancient story were unfolding in his own time, with the beleaguered European Jews as the ancient Hebrews and the Egyptians represented as Nazis.1 When Germany invaded his native Poland in September 1939, Szyk commenced his own personal war on fascism.
-Styling himself a "soldier in art" fighting for the survival of democracy, Szyk fled war-torn Poland to the United States to continue this crusade in 1940.
+Styling himself a "soldier in art" fighting for the survival of democracy, Szyk continued this crusade while living in the United States.

 Szyk embraced the history of his adopted country.
 His first published volume of drawings there included portraits of African Americans and Native Americans, reflecting his appreciation for diversity as a great strength and promise of American society.

 By the time the United States entered World War II in 1941, Szyk’s work had become a fixture of American popular culture.
 His wartime cartoons appeared regularly on the pages of major American newspapers and magazines.
 Szyk also became America’s leading artistic advocate for the rescue of Jews from Nazi Europe.
 After 1945, his illustrations on posters and pamphlets alerted the American public to the plight of the Jewish DPs and the movement to establish a Jewish state.